 I need a minimum of 12 paid participants to get my plane ticket (although I like to shoot for 20+, with a maximum of 32.
 If we get over ~24 I try to bring in an assistant or two.)
 To get a cheap airfare I try to book 2-3 weeks out, so it's important to start promoting early.
 A lot of participants will find you via my web site, but about half will usually come from the local area.
 If you think you have enough racewalkers, power walkers, and marathon walkers in your area to support a clinic, drop me an email!

 After settling on a date, Dave will create a pdf registration form/flier, and set up online entry.
 Get the word out!
 Drop some forms at the local running store and health clubs., etc., but one-on-one contact with local walkers at races is the best way to promote the clinic.

 Send the registration form and a press release to the local papers and try to arrange for a story on racewalking to help stir up interest!

-Depending on clinic size, the classroom can be a living room in the host's house, or a classroom in a school, gym, hospital, running store or other business.
+Depending on clinic size, the classroom can be a living room in the host's home, or a classroom in a school, gym, hospital, running store or other business.

 Arrange for a host hotel (most hotels will provide a discount and sometimes a conference room!) or a list of local hotels with rates.

-Create a map with locations of the pasta dinner, track and classroom, in relation to hotels.
+Create a map with locations of the track and classroom, in relation to hotels.